Carriage house

-A carriage house, also called a remise or coach house, is a term used in North America to describe an outbuilding that was originally built to house horse-drawn carriages and their related tack.
+A carriage house, also called a remise or coach house, is a term used in the United States and Canada to describe an outbuilding that was originally built to house horse-drawn carriages and their related tack.
 Carriage houses were often two stories, with related staff quarters above.

 Current usages

 In modern usage, the term "carriage house" has taken on several additional, somewhat overlapping meanings: